sklise/devise-capturable/README.md

 janrain.settings.capture.redirectUri = 'http://stupidsettings.com';
 ```

-This means that you can delete these settings from your embed code.
+You can delete these settings from your embed code, as the gem will set them for you.
+Remember that you still need a `tokenUrl` setting with a whitelisted address, even though this setting is never used either.

 ## Changing defaults

 #### Overriding `set_capturable_params`

-There are times where you might want to save extra information in your user model than the user `email` (like `uuid`).
+There are times where you might want to save more than an `email` in your `User` model.
 You can override the `set_capturable_params` instance method to do this.
 Here's an example where I'm not only saving the `email`, but also the `uuid`.

 ```ruby
 class User < ActiveRecord::Base